eclipse-openj9/openj9-docs/docs/djdknativegcm.md

 ## Explanation

-OpenSSL support is enabled by default for the CBC, Digest, and GCM algorithm.
+OpenSSL support is enabled by default for the CBC, Digest, GCM, and RSA algorithm.
 If you want to turn off the GCM algorithm, set this option to `false`.

-To turn off all three algorithms, see the [-Djdk.nativeCrypto](djdknativecrypto.md) system property command line option.
+To turn off all the algorithms, see the [-Djdk.nativeCrypto](djdknativecrypto.md) system property command line option.